Jira tracker · Side-by-side review

 04App and URL tracking None Captured while timer runs if the workspace enables it; per-user enforcement

-05Jira integration model Two-way worklog sync through your personal API token, on every tier OAuth via Jira Application Links; requires a Jira admin to set up; bidirectional, but drops seconds on write-back
+05Jira integration model Two-way worklog sync through user-level OAuth or a local API-token fallback, on every tier OAuth via Jira Application Links; requires a Jira admin to set up; bidirectional, but drops seconds on write-back

 06Jira team-managed (next-gen) projects Supported Not supported.
 Only company-managed (classic) projects work